siteriaitaliana/3POB/README.md

 Task #3
 ===
 * Usage instructions:
-Detailed instruction on how execute the rake tasks can be found in the tests/Rakefile.rb file.
+Detailed instruction on how execute the rake tasks can be found in the tests/Rakefile.rb block comment.

 * For the bug&improvements list look the bug_report.xls file.